baranovskis/XPS-9570-Fedora-39-Post-Install-Guide/README.md

 ## RPM Fusion
 * Fedora has disabled the repositories for a lot of free and non-free .rpm packages by default.
 Follow this if you want to use non-free software like Steam, Discord and some multimedia codecs etc. As a general rule of thumb its advised to do this get access to many mainstream useful programs.
+* If you forgot to enable third party repositories during the initial setup window, enable them by pasting the following into the terminal:
 * `sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm`
 * also while you're at it, install app-stream metadata by
 * `sudo dnf groupupdate core`

 ## Update
+* Go into the software center and click on update.
+Alternatively, you can use the following commands:
 * `sudo dnf -y update`
 * `sudo dnf -y upgrade --refresh`
 * Reboot